MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="remarks"></a>Açıklamalar

-*NCount* dizeden uzunsa, dizenin geri kalanı kaldırılır.
+*nCount* dizeden daha uzunsa, dizegeri kalanı kaldırılır.

 ### <a name="example"></a>Örnek